psmass/DDS-Data-model-Example/Sensors/c++/README.md

 - xml - Contains the SensorQoS.xml file extracted from ..\model\SensorInfo.xml and used by Sensor_publisher.cxx and Sensor_subscriber.cxx.

-## Building Debug executable:
+## Building Windows Debug executable:

+1. Create a src/build directory and cd to the build directory

-1. Build the solution from Visual Studio or type
+2. To build for Visual Studio 19 type the following.
     ```
-    create a src/build directory and cd to the build directory
-    ```

-2. From build for Visual Studio 19 type the following.
-    ```
     cmake -DBUILD_SHARED_LIBS=ON -DCONNEXTDDS_ARCH=x64Win64VS2017 -DCMAKE_BUILD_TYPE=Debug -G "Visual Studio 16 2019" -A x64 ..
     ```

 3. The project can be build from Visual Studio or from the command line.

-    In Visual Studio open sensors.sln and select Debug build configuration and build with the optional --verbose argument.
+    In Visual Studio open Alarms.sln and select Debug build configuration and build with the optional --verbose argument.
     Or type the following command.
     ```
     cmake --build . --config Debug <--verbose>
     ```

-## Running Example:
-Publisher and subscriber must be executed from the build directory.
+4. Publisher and subscriber must be executed from the build directory since the source code references the QoS file "../../xml/SensorQoS.xml" using a relative path.

 ```.\Debug\Sensor_subscriber.exe```

 ```.\Debug\Sensor_publisher.exe```

+# Building Linux Debug executable

+1. Create a src/build directory and cd to the build directory

+2. To build for Linux type the following.
+    ```
+    cmake -DBUILD_SHARED_LIBS=ON -DCONNEXTDDS_ARCH=x64Linux4gcc7.3.0 -DCMAKE_BUILD_TYPE=Debug  ..
+    ```

+3. Build the executables

+    ```
+    cmake --build . --config Debug <--verbose>
+    ```
+4. Publisher and subscriber must be executed from the build directory since the source code references the QoS file "../../xml/SensorQoS.xml" using a relative path

+    ```./subscriber```

+    ```./publisher```